-PHYS 2425#

-MECHANICS, WAVE MOTION, AND HEAT FOR SCIENCE MAJORS (3-3) CREDIT 4 (030/090)
+PHYS 2425# MECHANICS, WAVE MOTION, AND HEAT FOR SCIENCE MAJORS (3-3) CREDIT 4 (030/090)

-Prerequisite: A grade of C or better in MATH 2413 and registration in MATH 2414 and Texas Success Initiative complete in Reading and Math.
+Prerequisite: A grade of C or better in MATH 2413 and Texas Success Initiative complete in Reading and Math.
 Contact the instructor should you have any questions.